-One of the most prolific all-around athletes in the history of Lynchburg College women's athletics, Dawn Simmons completed her 19th season as the Hornets' skipper in 2017, posting more than 30 wins in 10 of the last 15 years.
+One of the most prolific all-around athletes in the history of Lynchburg women's athletics, Dawn Simmons became the head softball coach at her alma mater in 1999 and developed the program into a national power.
+Her Hornet softball teams have posted more than 30 wins in 11 of the last 16 years.

 Simmons won her 500th game on April 13 in a doubleheader sweep of Shenandoah University.
 Lynchburg finished the 2017 season 29-15, had 10-straight victories in the beginning of March, finishing the month at 13-8.
 The Hornets ended the season with a 12-8 in the conference while having the most success on the road, going 13-5 when away from Moon Field.

 The Hornets finished 31-13 in 2015, including a 16-4 mark in conference play.
 Lynchburg went 31-16 in 2014, finishing second in the ODAC regular-season.
 The Hornets earned a bid to the NCAA Tournament for the second-straight year.